The Hoyas shot 54 percent and advanced their cause as a bubble team for the NCAA tournament.

-Georgetown vs. Wright State (USATSI)
+Georgetown vs. Providence (USATSI)

 Recognized as an outstanding talent evaluator who has been nationally-recognized for his in-game coaching, tremendous vision and character, outstanding recruiting and his ability to connect with players, John Thompson III was introduced as Georgetown University 17th Head Coach on April 20, 2004.